Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

-We are now ready to prove the non-degeneracy of the Hessian for stationary points that correspond to non-degenerate 4-simplices with spacelike tetrahedra.
-Using our description of flat connection, we reduce a question about the intersection of real Lagrangian parts to a question about a bunch of $\SLCC$ group elements and $\slcc$ Lie algebra elements (assumptions of Lemma \ref{lm:non-deg-1}).
+We are now ready to prove {\Blue Theorem \ref{thm:geometric}}.
+Using our description of flat connection, we reduce a question about the intersection to a question about a couple of $\SLCC$ group elements and $\slcc$ Lie algebra elements (assumptions of Lemma \ref{lm:non-deg-1}).
 We will now use the properties of the flat connections corresponding to non-degenerate $4$-simplices that were derived in the previous section to show that the assumptions of Lemma \ref{lm:non-deg-1} hold for such 4-simplices.

 Firstly, we need to determine some properties of holonomies around the faces of a $4$-simplex in de Sitter and anti-de Sitter spaces.
 Recall that we have chosen a frame at vertex $a$.
 It gives an identification of the tangent space to the de Sitter or anti-de Sitter space at the vertex with $\R^{1,3}$.
 The parallel transport around the face $abc$ is given in this frame by